 Set reminders to keep on track and motivated

 How do I pay?

 Payment is required at the time of your appointment.
 EFTPOS is available for your convenience.

 Yes!
 HICAPS is available for Private Health Insurance claiming at the time of your appointment.
 Please note rebates vary between funds and levels of cover.

-Should you need to cancel or reschedule your appointment we ask that you notify us by 5pm on the business day prior to your appointment.
+Should you need to cancel or reschedule your appointment we ask that you notify us by 5pm on the business day prior to your appointment by phone.
 This ensures sufficient time to offer your appointment to someone else.
-Late cancelations and non-attendance fees will be charged at the full fee of the appointment booked.
+Late cancellations and non-attendance fees will be charged at the full fee of the appointment booked.
 Your invoice will be emailed to you, you can pay via bank transfer or in person at the time of your next appointment.

 What is Exercise Physiology?

 Not many people know what an Exercise Physiologist is, we are often mistaken for physiotherapists or personal trainers.
 In fact Exercise Physiology is the study of how the body responds to exercise when injured or in the presence of chronic disease.
 Accredited Exercise Physiologists are university qualified and recognised by the government as allied health professionals, who provide exercise and lifestyle therapies to help you rehabilitate your injuries, best manage your chronic conditions and reach your health and fitness goals.